Biography

 The Houston Chronicle

 Dima Slobodeniouk studied with the Ukrainian violinist Olga Parkhomenko at Helsinki’s Sibelius Academy, where he graduated in 2001.
-It was there that he also took up his conducting studies with Leif Segerstam, Jorma Panula and Atso Almila.
+It was there that he also took up his conducting studies with Leif Segerstam, Jorma Panula, and Atso Almila.